kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

   pixabay-apikey        Opaque                                1      2s
 ```

 To confirm everything is working we can delete the pod and let it restart with the new environment variable `kubectl delete po imageapi-dep-...`.
-Using *SealedSecret* was our first time using a custom resource - you can design your own with the help of the Kubernetes [documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+Using *SealedSecret* was our first time using a custom resource.
+We will be designing our own custom resources in [part 5](https://devopswithkubernetes.com/part5/).

 ### ConfigMaps ###